cheminfo/autolearning/README.md

 # autolearning

-Try Ask Ernö in our [visualizer] (http://visualizer.epfl.ch/tiny/xUpdmNQwUDkB7Ef4W5Kd)
+Try Ask Ernö in our [visualizer] (http://visualizer.epfl.ch/tiny/r8cjIcLSVbEorw11WfGO) (It could take a while the first time.)

 ##Installation